kashamcrash/titanic/README.md

 # Titanic Dataset
-Basic Feature Engineering with the Titanic Dataset
+Basic Feature Engineering on the Titanic Dataset